Animal treatment is a hot issue nowadays. Audit of the Universe devotes a chapter to this subject. Is it getting better or worse?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Animal Treatment merits an Audit
+Please use the Social Network links just below to share this information from The Explanation, Animal Treatment merits an Audit